direktspeed/host/README.md

 or a readablestream for a one off task

 ```
-awesomeos-msg path or pwd gets used
+awesomeos-run path or pwd gets used
 ```

+directly returns the output of the execution